ashishgargmp/DesignPatternPrograms/README.md

 # DesignPatternPrograms
-This contains program that detail out the programs
+This contain programs that detail out the design patterns